 Undisciplining the Victorian Classroom began in the summer of 2020 as a collaboration among four colleagues, and their vision has always been to maintain a collegial spirit as they reach out to other scholars and include them in the shared work.
 This page introduces the four founding developers of the project and provides their biographies.

 Pearl Chaozon Bauer, PhD (Upper School English Teacher, The Nueva School) teaches decolonial thought and Victorian seriality at a highschool for gifted learners.
 Previously she was Associate Professor of English at Notre Dame de Namur University.
 Motivated by transformational and collaborative leadership models, her research, teaching, community engagement, course development, and curriculum design are informed by Critical Pedagogy, Critical Race Theory, Gender and LGBTQIA+ Studies, Indigenous Knowledge, and Peace Studies methods and philosophy.
 Pearl is currently working on two book projects: Love Among the Poets: The Victorian Poetics of Intimacy, co-edited with Erik Gray (Columbia University), is a collection of essays that reconsiders familial, friendly, and erotic intimacy in nineteenth-century British poetry; and Pedagogy of Space, a collaboration with Jennifer Murphy (Notre Dame de Namur University), reconfigures and decolonizes the classroom space to encourage creative agency, belonging and healing.
 Pronouns: She/Her/Hers.

 Ryan D. Fong, PhD (Associate Professor of English, Kalamazoo College) teaches a wide variety of courses on literatures written in Britain and its colonies across the nineteenth and twentieth centuries.
-He also teaches courses in Kalamazoo College’s Women, Gender and Sexuality Program, which he also directs.
+They also teach courses in Kalamazoo College’s Women, Gender and Sexuality Program, and has served as its director.
 Ryan is finishing his book manuscript currently titled Unsettling: Indigenous Literatures and the Work of Victorian Studies.
 He has published work from this project in Victorian Studies and Victorian Literature and Culture.
-As a faculty fellow at the Arcus Center for Social Justice Leadership at Kalamazoo College, he is also working on efforts to recruit and retain Indigenous students, incorporate Indigenous studies frameworks into the curriculum, and build more ethical relationships between the College and the local Potawatomi tribes of Southwest Michigan.
+As a faculty fellow at the Arcus Center for Social Justice Leadership at Kalamazoo College, they are also working on efforts to recruit and retain Indigenous students, incorporate Indigenous studies frameworks into the curriculum, and build more ethical relationships between the College and the local Potawatomi tribes of Southwest Michigan.
 Pronouns: He/They.
 Image courtesy of Keith Mumma.